Meenakshi: Legend

-The 13th century Tamil Shaiva text Tiruvilaiyadal Puranam mentions king Malayadhvaja Pandya and his wife Kanchanamalai, who performed a yajna seeking a son for an heir.
-Instead, a daughter is born, who is already three-years old, and has three breasts.
-Shiva intervenes and informs the parents to treat her like a son, telling them that when she meets her husband, she would lose the third breast.
-They follow this advice.
-The girl grows up, the king crowns her as his heir.
-When she meets Shiva, his words come true, she takes her true form of Meenakshi.
-According to Harman, this may reflect the matrilineal traditions in South India and the regional belief that "penultimate [spiritual] powers rest with the women", gods listen to their spouse, and that the fate of kingdoms rest with the women.
-According to Susan Bayly, the reverence for Meenakshi is a part of the Hindu goddess tradition that integrates with the Hindu society where the "woman is the lynchpin of the system" of social relationships.
-Her eyes are fabled to bring life to the unborn.
+According to the 16th century Tamil text of Thiruvilaiyadal Puranam, King Malayadhwaja Pandya and his wife Kanchanamalai performed a yajna seeking a son to succeed the king.
+A daughter appeared out of the fire, who was three years old and had three breasts.
+When the parents prayed to lord Shiva, a divine voice advised them to bring up the child, and that she will lose the third breast when she meets her future husband.
+The girl grew up in the palace, and the king crowned her as his successor.
+When she finally met Shiva, who took the form of Sundareswarar, she took her true form of Meenakshi, an incarnation of Parvati.
+Meenakshi Tirukalyanam, the marriage of Meenakshi and Shiva was a grand event, with the attendance of various Hindu gods, and other celestial and living beings.

+According to religious scholar William P. Harman, the story may reflect the matrilineal traditions prevalent in South India during the time and the regional beliefs that "[spiritual] powers rest with the women", gods listen to their spouse, and that the fates of kingdoms rest with the women.
+According to historian Susan Bayly, the reverence for Meenakshi is a part of the Hindu goddess tradition that integrates with the Hindu society where the "woman is the lynchpin of the system" of social relationships.
+According to anthropologist Christopher Fuller, the wedding represents a symbolic paradigm for human marriages during the time.